Robust priors for regularized regression: Application II: Breast Cancer Classification

 \section{Application II: Breast Cancer Classification}

 In this application, we conducted the same analyses as in Application I, but for a classification problem as opposed to a forced choice between two options.
 We applied the models to the Breast Cancer Wisconsin (Diagnostic) Data Set from the UCI data repository \cite{uci_repo}.
 In this task, models predicted whether an item was cancerous or not based on binary features (see Methods for more details).
-The predictors were discrete as in Application I, though the identical approach would apply to continuous predictors or to a mixture of discrete and continuous predictors.
+The predictors were discrete as in Application I, though the identical approach would apply to continuous predictors or to a mixture of discrete and continuous predictors.\footnote{Our approach easily generalizes to the continuous setting by placing predictors on the same scale through some form of normalization (e.g., \textit{z}-scoring).}